xiangyu2022/DisfreeTestAPS/README.md

 The codes for generating the simulations can be found [here](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/blob/main/Codes_PRL/PRL_Simulation.py).

-It may take a long time to run the simulation part, so we provide our simulation results [here](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Simulation) for your reference.

 These simulation results can be used to directly generate the plots in our paper through [the R file](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/blob/main/Codes_PRL/PRL_plots.R).